Amide: Reactions

 Amides do not readily participate in nucleophilic substitution reactions.
 Amides are stable to water, and are roughly 100 times more stable towards hydrolysis than esters.
 Amides can, however, be hydrolyzed to carboxylic acids in the presence of acid or base.
 The stability of amide bonds has biological implications, since the amino acids that make up proteins are linked with amide bonds.
 Amide bonds are resistant enough to hydrolysis to maintain protein structure in aqueous environments but are susceptible to catalyzed hydrolysis.

 Primary and secondary amides do not react usefully with carbon nucleophiles.
 Instead, Grignard reagents and organolithiums deprotonate an amide N-H bond.
 Tertiary amides do not experience this problem, and react with carbon nucleophiles to give ketones; the amide anion (NR_{2}^{−}) is a very strong base and thus a very poor leaving group, so nucleophilic attack only occurs once.
 When reacted with carbon nucleophiles, N,N-dimethylformamide (DMF) can be used to introduce a formyl group.

 Because tertiary amides only react once with organolithiums, they can be used to introduce aldehyde and ketone functionalities.
 Here, DMF serves as a source of the formyl group in the synthesis of benzaldehyde.

 Here, phenyllithium 1 attacks the carbonyl group of DMF 2, giving tetrahedral intermediate 3.
 Because the dimethylamide anion is a poor leaving group, the intermediate does not collapse and another nucleophilic addition does not occur.
 Upon acidic workup, the alkoxide is protonated to give 4, then the amine is protonated to give 5.
 Elimination of a neutral molecule of dimethylamine and loss of a proton give benzaldehyde, 6.

-A new class of amide reactions was discovered in 2015, showing that amides can be converted to esters using nickel catalysis.
-Many other amide cross-couplings were subsequently developed using nickel or palladium catalysis, including Suzuki-Miyaura couplings.
+A new class of amide reactions was discovered in 2015 by the research teams of Neil Garg and Ken Houk, showing that amides can be converted to esters using nickel catalysis.
+The nickel catalyst breaks the ordinarily strong amide C-N bond through oxidative addition.
+Many other amide cross-couplings were subsequently developed using nickel or palladium catalysis, including Suzuki-Miyaura couplings, allowing for amides to be readily converted to numerous other functional groups.

 Mechanism for acid-mediated hydrolysis of an amide.